 V(g)[grep("\\.", V(g)$name)]$name <- ""

+1) library(igraph) -- Same problem as above.
+You need to tell readers to “Install Packages” in RStudio before running this code, typing in “igraph”.

 Now that we have a graph structure, it’s equally as straightforward to visualize it (Figure 4.7) just by passing the graph structure to the plot() function with some layout and label parameters (Listing 4-9).

 Listing 4-9: Visualizing the ZeuS blocklist country cluster graph